plotly/plotly.github.io/_posts/2015-07-30-update-your-plot.md

 ### Update a Plotly graph with new data

-Do you need to modify your data seet?
+Do you need to modify your data set?
 You can update an existing graph as your data changes.

 1) Create your initial data set and make a new Plot, then save the Plot.
 Saving the Plot will automatically save a Grid with the same name but with " Grid" appended to the filename.
 Close the Plot. | ![New grid](/static/images/update-your-plot/new-grid.png)